collective/collective.developermanual/source/content/creating.rst

 #.
 The object is created using a ``?createType=`` URL or a
    ``Folder.invokeFactory()``
    call.
 If ``createType`` is used then the object is given a temporary id.
-   The object has an "in creationg" flag set.
+   The object has an "in creation" flag set.

 #.
 The object is saved for the first time and the final id is generated
    based on the object title.
 The object is renamed.
 The creation flag is